baballev/Deepfake-detection/README.md

 ## Results:
-Using our recurrent architecture from the Second method, we obtained these accuracies as listed in this table:
+Using our recurrent architecture from the Second method, we obtained these accuracies:
 ![Accuracy table](sup-mat/accuracy table.PNG)
+Please note that the parameters and the structure in the above architecture figure are those that were used to achieve our best evaluation accuracy.